mathjax/MathJax-docs/misc/faq.rst

 depending on what is included; minimal configurations can be as small as 3.7KB, reasonable configurations vary between 25KB and 40KB -- bringing us to a total of 18KB to 55KB, i.e., roughly a small to medium sized image.
-To learn more about configuring MathJax, see :doc:`our documentation </configuration>`.
+To learn more about configuring MathJax, see :ref:`our documentation <loading>`.

 Mathematics is not rendering properly in IE. How do I fix that?
 ---------------------------------------------------------------